-More than meets the eye.
+More than meats the eye.

-Although new, Transformer Fitzroy looks like it has always been here — perhaps because the building which houses it has been part of the Rose Street landscape for a long time.
+Although not that old, Transformer Fitzroy looks like it has always been here — perhaps because the building which houses it has been part of the Rose Street landscape for a long time.
 Inside, a lot of attention to detail given to the former electrical transformer manufacturing warehouse.
 Lofty wooden ceilings, painted brick walls, recycled timber furniture and a whole lot of greenery create a natural, relaxed vibe that pulls you in and invites you to stay a while.

 You won't find any fake meat here.
 Transformer is all about pure, honest vegetable dishes.
 Luke and his team do enough amazing things with vegetables that you won't even miss it.

 The drinks list features alcoholic and non-alcoholic beverages that will have goodness coursing through your veins, such as the Aromatic with Brunswick Aces 'Hearts' Sapiir served with tonic or soda.
 There are also some pretty impressive organic and biodynamic local and overseas wines and craft beers — not to mention the cocktails.
 With names such as Grassy Nola and Banana Paddlepop, and ingredients like Tasmanian pepper berry salt and pecan bitters, there are adventures to be had.

 Concrete Playground Trips

 Book unique getaways and adventures dreamed up by our editors